 Jump to:

+- Beef Roast: you will need 3-5 pounds of beef roast without a slab of fat on the bottom or a big vein running through it.
 You can definitely make this recipe with your favorite beef roast, just about any cut will do.
 It works great with a rump roast, sirloin roast, chuck roast, or round roast.

 This roast recipe is super versatile.
 It works great as a main dish, on mini slider buns, or on something like these Gruyere Mashed Potatoes.